 What is Terrorism?

-An action that endangers or causes serious violence to a person/people, causes serious damage to property or seriously interferes or disrupts an electronic system.
-The use of threat must be designed to influence the Government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.
+An action that endangers or causes serious violence to a person/people, causes severe property damage, or seriously interferes with or disrupts an electronic system.
+The use of threats must be designed to influence the Government or intimidate the public and is made to advance a political, religious, or ideological cause.

 What is radicalisation?

-People can be drawn into violence or they can be exposed to the messages of extremist groups by many means.
-The risk of radicalisation is the product of a number of factors and identifying this risk requires that staff exercise their professional judgement, seeking further advice as necessary.
-It may be combined with other vulnerabilities or maybe the only risk identified.
+People can be drawn into violence, or they can be exposed to the messages of extremist groups by many means.
+The risk of radicalisation is the product of several factors, and identifying this risk requires that staff exercise their professional judgement, seeking further advice as necessary.
+It may be combined with other vulnerabilities or may be the only risk identified.

 A member of the delivery team may have concerns relating to an individual’s behaviour, which could indicate that they may be being drawn into terrorist activity.